Aircraft carrier: Flight deck

 As "runways at sea", aircraft carriers have a flat-top flight deck, which launches and recovers aircraft.
 Aircraft launch forward, into the wind, and are recovered from astern.
-The flight deck is where the most notable differences between a carrier and a land runway are found.
 Creating such a surface at sea poses constraints on the carrier.
 For example, the size of the vessel is a fundamental limitation on runway length.
 This affects take-off procedure, as a shorter runway length of the deck requires that aircraft accelerate more quickly to gain lift.
 This either requires a thrust boost, a vertical component to its velocity, or a reduced take-off load (to lower mass).
 The differing types of deck configuration, as above, influence the structure of the flight deck.
 The form of launch assistance a carrier provides is strongly related to the types of aircraft embarked and the design of the carrier itself.

-There are two main philosophies in order to keep the deck short: add thrust to the aircraft, such as using a Catapult Assisted Take-Off (CATO-); and changing the direction of the airplanes' thrust, as in Vertical and/or Short Take-Off (V/STO-).
+There are two main philosophies to keep the deck short: add thrust to the aircraft, such as using a Catapult Assisted Take-Off (CATO-); and changing the direction of the airplanes' thrust, as in Vertical and/or Short Take-Off (V/STO-).
 Each method has advantages and disadvantages of its own: